wenchitseng/fraud_analysis/README.md

 Search for specific words that are suspicious or appeared in previous fraud cases.
 This techniques can be utilized in textual data such as emails, transaction descriptions, employee notes, insurance claim ,etc.

 ## Text Mining
-  1. Import **nltk** packages
+  1. Import NLTK Ppackages for text preprocessing
-  2. Define **stop words, punctuation, and lemmaizer to convert words to base or root.**
+  2. Define **stop words, punctuation, and lemmaizer**
-  3. Clean textual data
+  3. Clean textual data based on previous step
+  4. Run **Latent Dirichlet Allocation (LDA)** topic model
+     - use **gensim**)
-  4. Run **Latent Dirichlet Allocation (LDA)** topic model (Here we use **gensim**) Here, we give each word a unique ID and its frquency in each document.
+     - This step assigns each word a unique ID and calculate its frequency in each document
-  5. Decide number of topic and sort the top 5 topic
+  6. Decide Number of Topics and Extract Top 5 Words for Each Topic

    <img width="686" alt="image" src="https://github.com/wenchitseng/fraud_analysis/assets/145182368/2c25aa67-0df3-4600-911e-eaa08a3086e0">